Melissa Francis is doing a great job of explaining this phony baloney plastic when they had a good time rock and roller CNN story.

 Yeah.

-I I I I I hear you.
+I hear you.

-Is this the left doesn't care about the town hall.
+The left doesn't care about the town hall.

-All the left wants is the opportunity to create those pictures that you're talking about so that then the media can Report that it is constituents showing up, opposing their own Republican because he wants to repeal Obama here.
+All the left wants is the opportunity to create those pictures that you're talking about so that then the media can report that it is constituents showing up opposing their own Republican because he wants to repeal Obama here.

-That's again fake news, that's media malpractice.
+That's media malpractice.

-The media's in on this.
+The media is in on this.

 That's what happens.

-The purpose of showing up is to create a media story and narrative that it is constituents there who oppose the Republican Congressman because he's taking away their Obamacare.
+The purpose of showing up is to create a media story and narrative that it is constituents there who oppose the Republican congressman because he's taking away their Obamacare.

 This whole thing is deeply organized.